top of page

 to standards will be judged as a no-rep.

-If the workout is based on fastest time, the ranking will go from fastest to slowest time
+If the test is based on fastest time, the ranking will go from fastest to slowest time in

-in which the entire workout is finished.
-If the workout is based on highest number of
+which the entire test is finished.
+If the test is based on highest number of

 repetitions, the ranking goes from highest to lowest number of repetitions.